 With the current state of things, finding summer activities are hard.
-Luckily, a lot of internships and externships have switched over to being remote, allowing students to continue to explore possible career paths without putting themselves at risk of exposure.
+Luckily, a lot of internships and externships have switched over to being remote.
+This move allows students to continue to explore possible career paths without putting themselves at risk of exposure.
 But what are externships and what makes them different from internships?

 An internship is a great opportunity to get some experience under your belt and learn from those more senior to you.
 This is great if you already have an idea of what sort of career you want to pursue.

-Not sure exactly what you’d like to do when you finish your education, but keen to test the options in an industry before making a decision?
+Not sure exactly what you’d like to do when you finish your education?
+Keen to test the options in an industry before making a decision?
 Then perhaps you should consider an externship.

 The difference between externships and internships